The 5 Best Insulated Blankets for Fall Camping

 From bison fur to certified duck down, these highly packable, lightweight, weather-resistant throws will keep you cozy wherever you wind up

-With autumn leaves in full effect and crisp air all around, this is the ideal time to get in some final days of camping.
-But with colder temps comes the need for more gear, so while backpacking is fun and a favorite activity here at TF HQ, tossing a bunch gear into your rig with little more ambition than pitching a tent and enjoying a campfire is what we recommend most.
+With spring finally arriving now is the ideal time to get in some early season camping.
+But with colder nights comes the need for more gear, so while backpacking is fun and a favorite activity here at Field Mag HQ, tossing a bunch gear into your rig with little more ambition than pitching a tent and enjoying a campfire is what we recommend most.
 Either way, keeping warm and cozy will be essential for maximizing good vibes.

 For this the emerging niche of outdoors-specific insulated blankets is the perfect fit.
 Lucky for you, we rounded up five of the better options currently on the market.

 Rumpl Down Puffy Throw

 Rumpl claims “the original” in the insulated outdoor blanket market, offering some of the most well-designed, efficient, and comfortable insulated travel and camp blankets available.
 And the new Down Puffy Blanket with 600 fill duck down is the creme de la creme of convenient comfort, and available in variety of sizes, including the new throw size ($149) which packs down to about the size of a one liter water bottle and weighs just 1.1 lbs.
 Plus it’s DWR treated for weather repellency.

 Montbell Down Blanket

 If durability and quality materials are essential, then Montbell’s Down Blanket ($74) will be at the top of your list as the Japanese outdoor brand has been creating timeless outdoor gear for over 40 years.
 The medium sized down blanket is a minimalist, no frills option is insulated with 650 down fill and weights just 6.9 oz, offering superior warmth for cold days at the crag or post libations.